-A significant first step to this goal is the commencement of a scoping study, recently announced by Joint Venture partners, Anax and DVP.4 The study will investigate the feasibility of transporting oxide ores from DVP's 100%-owned Pilbara Sulphur Springs deposit to Whim Creek, where ore would be heap leached to produce saleable copper and zinc products.
-The oxide/transitional ores subject to the studies are outside DVP's Definitive Feasibility Study and Reserves and Production Target announced in June 2023, and could represent a material new revenue stream to DVP and the Joint Venture.
+The Company's consolidation strategy is gaining momentum with the commencement of a scoping study, recently announced by Joint Venture partners, Anax and DVP3.
+The study will investigate the feasibility of transporting oxide ores from DVP's 100%-owned Pilbara Sulphur Springs deposit to Whim Creek, where ore would be heap leached to produce saleable copper and zinc products.